leanprover-community/blog/posts/lte-examples.md

     continuous g ∧ f = coe ∘ g }) :=
 rfl
 ```

 Since Lean's type theory does not have cumulative universes, this definition involves a universe bump using `ulift`, in order to obtain an object of `Ab.{1}` as opposed to `Ab.{0}` (see the discussion above).
-Putting that aside, the sections of the condensed abelian group associated to a CHFPNG $X$ over a profinite set $S$ is the set of functions $f : S \to M$ which factor through a continuous map $f : S \to M_c$ for some $c$.
+Putting that aside, the sections of the condensed abelian group associated to a CHFPNG $X$ over a profinite set $S$ is the set of functions $f : S \to M$ which factor through a continuous map $g : S \to M_c$ for some $c$.

-The group structure on this set of sections is the obivous one:
+The group structure on this set of sections is the obivous one.
 ```lean
 example (X : CompHausFiltPseuNormGrp.{0}) (S : Profinite.{0})
   (f g : Γ_ (CompHausFiltPseuNormGrp.to_Condensed X) S) (s : S) :